Trevor Williams (bishop): Early career

 Williams was born in Dublin, Ireland and educated at St. Andrew's College, Dublin, Trinity College, Dublin, and St John's College, Nottingham.
 He was ordained a deacon in 1974 and a priest in 1975.
 From 1974 to 1977 he served as curate at St Andrew's and St Mary's, Maidenhead, Diocese of Oxford.
 He moved to Northern Ireland to become an assistant chaplain at Queen's University Belfast.
 From 1981 to 1988, he was a religious broadcasting producer for BBC Radio Ulster.
 After this he served as rector of St John's, Newcastle, County Down, until 1993.

 Williams served as leader of the Corrymeela Community, a Christian group committed to promoting peace and reconciliation in Northern Ireland, from 1994 to 2003.
-He was appointed a canon of St Patrick's Cathedral, Armagh, in 2002 and in 2003 served as rector of Holy Trinity and St Silas with Immanuel in North Belfast, in the Diocese of Connor.
+He was appointed a canon of St Patrick's Cathedral, Dublin, in 2002 and in 2003 served as rector of Holy Trinity and St Silas with Immanuel in North Belfast, in the Diocese of Connor.